alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 {: .centered }

 (Side note: if you've seen zero-knowledge proofs, this may seem familiar.
-If you haven't, don't worry, it won't show up in later section.)
+If you haven't, don't worry, it won't show up in later sections.)

 Armed with a security definition, we can start constructing the protocol.
 Before doing so, we'll need a few cryptographic assumptions.